Extended delivery times for food stores

 The coronavirus epidemic has had a major impact in many areas of commercial activity that is essential for the smooth running of ensuring that food and other supplies are kept at sustainable levels.

 The government has issued a Ministerial Communication that indicated that planning authorities should be flexible and temporally remove any planning restrictions on delivery times.
 The government has made clear that it expects the adoption of best practice to mitigate any adverse impact on residents.
-It is not known how long the epidemic will last and therefore the relaxation could be for a considerable period of time – the government has said that it will withdraw it when the immediate urgency has subsided.
+It is not known how long the epidemic will last and therefore the relaxation could be for a considerable period – the government has said that it will withdraw it when the immediate urgency has subsided.

 The councils involvement will depend on the nature of the application.
 If the application is for a relaxation of planning conditions they will liaise with the Environmental Protection Team.
 If there are no planning conditions the Environmental Protection Team (EPT) will deal with the matter.